 - Add the melted butter slowly and mix well to ensure your batter is nice and smooth.

-- Add the milk and vanilla, mix well.
+- Add the almond milk and vanilla, mix well.

 - Gently fold spoons of the whisked egg whites into the yolk mixture.
 Try to keep as much of the air and fluffiness as possible.

 - Place enough of the waffle mixture into the warm waffle maker to make one waffle.
 Cook until golden.
 You might have to "grease" your waffle maker with a bit of butter so the waffles do not stick.
 They have a more delicate consistency than wheat waffles, so take extra care when removing them.